 It takes time and effort, and reaching out to fellow bloggers.
 In fact, there’s a whole psychology behind blog publishing that changed my way of thinking.
 Now if I see or hear something of interest, I wonder if I can use it for my blog.

-My first blog on WordPress.com included posts that are more like lectures.
-No one wants to read a lecture.
-I want people to get involved in chat.
-I want to show people something they haven’t seen or tell them something they don’t know.
+My first ever posts were more like lectures.
+Who wants to read a lecture?
+I want to make things engaging, and show people something they haven’t seen before, or tell them something they don’t know.
+When you write like you talk, people are more likely to comment on what you’re saying.
+When people comment, they share their knowledge.
 I want to learn from my readers.

-At the start I was killing the conversation, rather of making use of the comment threads.
+At the start I was killing the conversation rather than making use of comment threads.

-The way you write, the words you use, your tone of voice, how you respond to comments, your blog design, the topics you cover… all show who you are.
+The way you write, the words you use, your tone of voice, how you reply to comments, your blog design, the topics you cover… they all show a little bit of who you are.

-When I moved my blog’s location, from davidairey.com/blog to davidairey.com, I knocked my Google Page Rank from 5 to 4.
-The mistake was not moving sooner, or not starting out with my blog in the root directory.
+When I moved my blog’s location from davidairey.com/blog to davidairey.com it dented my Page Rank.
+The mistake was not moving sooner, or not starting with my blog in the root directory.

-Daniel at Daily Blog Tips has this to say on the subject:
+Daniel at Daily Blog Tips has this to say:

 “Unless your blog is a secondary part of an existing website you should always install WordPress on the root directory.
 When I created my first blog I used an automatic WordPress instalation that my web hosting company offered, but the standard installation was done on “www.domain.com/blog”.

 “I wasn’t sure how this would affect the blog so I decided to leave things as they were.
-A couple of months later when I started studying SEO I realized that this was a bad move.”
+A couple of months later when I started studying SEO I realised this was a bad move.”

-When I launched my first website about two years ago, I wanted my portfolio to be its primary purpose, and the blog a secondary aspect.
-Then last year I discovered blogs.
-It didn’t take long to realise the number of clients I could attract first through my blog content, and then directing them to my portfolio.
-It’s generally the content I publish that attracts visitors, rather than the work in my design portfolio.
+When I launched my first website about two years ago I wanted my portfolio to be the main purpose, with the blog a secondary aspect.
+But it didn’t take long to realise the number of clients I could attract through my blog content, then direct them to the portfolio.
+It’s generally the content I publish that brings visitors rather than the static pages in my portfolio.

-Most people new to blog publishing will spend all their time writing the article, and not thinking too much about the headline.
-Here’s the thing, if your headline doesn’t catch my attention, the chances are I won’t click through to the article.
+Most people new to blogs will spend all their time writing the post, not thinking too much about the headline.
+But if your headline in a feed reader or on social media doesn’t catch attention, the chances of a click through are greatly decreased.

-I’d no idea how much time publishing posts would take.
+I’d no idea how much time a blog would take.
 There are many hats to blogging — something I think many people don’t appreciate when taking the first step.
-I jumped right into it without doing any research (hence this trial-and-error post), and you can see the results through my dead WordPress.com blog linked to above.
+I jumped right into it without doing any research (hence this trial-and-error post and the dead WordPress.com blog that started me off).